Quansight-Labs/uarray/docs/design_doc.rst

     Node('int', [3])

-We would register a replacement like this:
+We would define a compilation context like this:

 .. code:: python

     def replace(node):
         if len(node.args) != 2 \